Blucora: Strong Case Near The Lows, But Risks As Well

 How Big Will The COVID-19 Impact Be?

 As with so many bull cases at the moment, the argument for BCOR is that the recent sell-off has gone too far.
 Shares are down 56% year-to-date.
 They've been nearly halved since Feb.
-19, the day the S&P 500 peaked and Blucora released fourth quarter earnings before the open.
+19, the day the S&P 500 peaked and Blucora released fourth-quarter earnings before the open.
 That report wasn't spectacular, but it seemed good enough: BCOR gained 1.4% and another 1%+ the following session.

 The COVID-19 pandemic and the ensuing response will have an impact on Blucora's business.
 But that impact should be manageable.
 The company's TaxAct business accounted for 58% of segment-level operating income in 2019.
 Its share of profit still sits above half pro forma for a full year of results from 1st Global (acquired in May) and the addition of HK Financial (whose acquisition was announced on Jan.
 7).